This blog may contain affiliate links. Read our disclosure policy for more info.

 If you’re not keen on a large group tour from Cancun to Chichen Itza, then you will enjoy this private tour.
 It will just be your group and a knowledgeable guide exploring some of the most historic archeological sites of Mexico.
 And what’s great, too, is that you don’t waste time stopping at other resorts in Cancun to pick up more guests en route to Chichen Itza.

 You will then head over to Cenote San Lorenzo Oxman for a refreshing swim.
 This is one of my favorite cenotes in the area.
-I love jumping in off of the hanging rope swing!
+I love jumping off the hanging rope swing!

 This VIP private tour is likely to sell out, reserve it in advance here!